regionostergotland/Physical_activity/proposals/2019-07-12_clst/README.md

 "Cadence" element for the frequency and a "Count" element for the total amount.

 When moving over distances, there may also be changes in altitude that alters the incline.
-The cluster thus also contains elements for sampled altitude points as well as cumulative gain in elevation and drop.
+The cluster therefore also contains elements for sampled altitude points as well as cumulative gain in elevation and drop.

+The details subcluster also contains another cluster; pace.
+Primarily when running, speed is almost exclusively measured in terms of minutes per km or minutes per mile, also known as pace.
+It is however not possible to use min/km as unit for an element as it is a duration divided by a distance.
+An element may either be a duration or a quantity, not a mix of the two.
+A cluster containing both the duration and the distance has therefore been used.
+A 5:30 /km pace can then be modeled by setting the "Time per distance" element to 5:30 and the distance element to 1 km.

 #### Specialization clusters
 The "Distance activity" cluster has been specialized for three different